Milan Stojadinović: Negotiations with the Axis powers

 Under the Little Entente of 1921, Yugoslavia was obligated to go to war if Hungary attacked either Czechoslovakia or Romania.
-In January 1938, Stojadinović visited Germany to meet Adolf Hitler and assured him that he was a personal admirer of der Führer who wanted much closer German-Yugoslav ties.
-Hitler for his part, assured Stojadinović that as long as he continued his pro-German policies that not only would Germany never attack Yugoslavia, but would also not support Hungary's claims against Yugoslavia, which for Stojadinović validated his foreign policy.
+In January 1938, Stojadinović visited Germany to meet Adolf Hitler, assuring him that he was a personal admirer of der Führer who wanted much closer German-Yugoslav ties.
+Hitler assured Stojadinović that, as long as he continued his pro-German policies, Germany not only would never attack Yugoslavia, but would also not support Hungary's claims against Yugoslavia.
 Stojadinović promised Hitler that Yugoslavia would accept any Anschluss with Austria as Yugoslavia regarded the question of annexing Austria as an "internal" German matter.
 Stojadinović stated that Yugoslavia had always enjoyed good relations with Germany except when it viewed the Reich through "somebody's else spectacles" (a reference to France), leading Hitler to say that Germany no longer viewed Yugoslavia "through Viennese spectacles".

 Stojadinović's remarks during his visit to Berlin led to an explosive meeting with Raymond Brugère, the French minister upon his return to Belgrade.
 Brugère was a bumptious character who did not always follow the niceties of diplomacy.
-Brugère confronted Stojadinović, expressing his "astonishment" about his statements in Berlin, leading to charge that Stojadinović was abandoning Yugoslavia's friends for its enemies.
+Brugère confronted Stojadinović, expressing "astonishment" about his statements in Berlin, leading to charge that Stojadinović was abandoning Yugoslavia's friends for its enemies.
 Stojadinović who did not want to end the alliance with France responded by saying maintaining the alliance with France remained a "fundamental" element of his foreign policy, leading Brugère to demand proof of such intentions.
-Brugère demanded that Yugoslav Army general hold staff talks with French Army general staff again, and have Yugoslavia to start buying French arms again, saying that as far as he concerned that Yugoslavia was a French ally in word, not deed.
+Brugère demanded that staff-level talks between the Yugoslav and French armies resume and that that Yugoslavia start buying French arms again, saying that as far as he was concerned Yugoslavia was a French ally only in word, not deed.